vanheaven-ui/seasons/README.md

       gem 'selenium-webdriver'
       gem 'webdrivers'
     end
- * Follow [SettingUp RSpec and Capybara](https://madeintandem.com/blog/setting-up-rspec-and-capybara-in-rails-5-for-testing/) guide to fully setup rails and capybara.
+ * The guide on [SettingUp RSpec and Capybara](https://madeintandem.com/blog/setting-up-rspec-and-capybara-in-rails-5-for-testing/) was followed to set up Rspec and Capybara.
  * Then run ``rspec`` in the terminal.

 ## ✒️  Authors <a name = "author"></a>